nogodan1234/nxcli/README.rst

 **nxcli** has been provided for devopslish operation something similar awscli or azurecli against nutanix prism element cluster:

-- this requires to have "nxapilib.py" file in same directory as a method library
+- this program requires to have "nxapilib.py" file in same directory as a method library
 - python3 and various optional python pkgs are required to install prior to execute, you can check from import sentence in source file - or error msg you get :)

 Usage